mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

     Again, not too complicated but please read until you understand what is happening.

+# Add Humans
 Finally we need to add Humans.
     Humans gain Utility from actions.
 Humans act by Demanding an interaction with Supply from Matter.
-Every momeny when Demand and Supply meet a Human's Utility changes.
-These Demands may be for a lot of Things or for a little amount of Things.
-There may be lots of Utility or low amount of Utility gained.
-Utility can even be lost.
-But EVERY moment EVERY Human will interact with Matter.
-This means EVERY Human's Utility will change every Moment.
-And Matter will change with every interaction too.
+Every moment when Demand and Supply meet a the related Human's Utility changes.
+Every moment multiple (or none or all) Humans will interact with Matter.
+The Humans that affected Matter will have their Utility changed.

+    On top of the Human element there is Matter to consider too.
+Matter will change with every interaction too.
 If a Human wants to simply breathe this will still affect Matter.
-In the real world gas exchange happens.
-In this model we simply update Matter.

     We are going to define Humans the same way we defined Matter except this time there is no split in Humans and there is nothing resembling a Pattern.
 H(T) is the state of Humans of a moment in Time.
 We are also going to need a change function. Δ(H) is change of Humans.
 We can see Humans move from one point in time to another with H(T) = Δ(H(T-1)).

+    Humans interact with Matter with intention of maximizing everyone's Utility.
+Humans prefer the Utility maximizing decision be made no matter whos Demand is satisfied.
+In this way Humans will reject each other and their own Demands in favor of allowing the Utility Maximizing Demand connect with the chosen Supply.

+    Demand (Humans) will Filter Demand for which Demand will connect with Supply.
+In this way there is no need for Private Property.
+This is essentially a Utopia (theoritical communism); obviously not how the real work works.

+    The question needs to be asked why does communism not work?
+We were given a manual on how to run a perfect economy.
+Why does it not work in the real world?
+Why did American markets been the USSR?
+Why did China stop being communist and start be (at times) more capitalist than America is?
+Communism does not work because in the real world Demand does not filter Demand in the real world.
+Who ever owns supply decides what Demand connects with the given Supply.

+    Currently the model is pre-sin, and while pre-sin there is no need for Private Property.
+Humans will act in a Utopian fashion (again, this is theoretical communism).
+When we are post-sin we will see why private property is needed and thus we will see why theoritical communism does not work.

+    For now essentially all you need to know is that Humans will act without sin.
+The theoretical communist model will work for now.

+    Talk about Subjectivity Utility.
+Value ony matters post-sin.

+    Whether or not in a given in moment in time a Demand connects with a Supply is irrelevant.
+Humans will always percieve the difference in reality leading to different subjective values.